 “I thought this is an opportunity to figure out maybe why the birds were injuring each other [while] being shipped,” said Dykeman, who first embarked on the project for her local 4-H science fair.

-Through her research the Langley Fine Arts student learned of two major problems with the cardboard containers the chicks were shipped in – shape and temperature control.
+Through her research she learned of two major problems with the cardboard containers the chicks were shipped in – shape and temperature control.

 Traditionally, a “hot pocket” is used to provide warmth to the chicks, but Dykeman found the heat was being unevenly distributed and the chicks were trying to get away from the heat source.